11 steps to an effective Google Ads Shopping campaign

 Step 10.
 Adjusting bids

 It’s not enough to just launch the campaign.
 It needs to be watched and monitored.
 After you get your first statistics, you can adjust your bids to reduce costs and improve ad performance.

 If your product ad is generating more conversions on the weekend, you can set up an upward adjustment every Saturday and Sunday.
 If your customers tend to shop in the evening, set the adjustment for a specific time.
 We recommend increasing rates gradually, starting with an increase of 20-30%.

 The following adjustments are available in Google Shopping campaigns:

 - Audience specifics

 Step 11.
 Adding remarketing lists

 As with all Google Ads campaigns, you can use remarketing to bring users back to your site through shopping ads.
-You can create different audience lists by adjusting bids within each one.
-For example, for people who left the home page right away, you can set a low bid.
-And for visitors who have already made several purchases from you, you can increase the bid by 1.5-2 times, since the probability of conversion in this group is very high.
+You can create different audience lists by adjusting bids for each one.
+For example, you can set a low bid for people who left the home page right away.
+And for visitors who have already made several purchases from you, you can increase the bid by 1.5-2 times since the probability of conversion in this group is very high.

-Using the proposed recommendations, it is important to focus on the characteristics of your products and target audience, and after each change – to track performance indicators.
-Remember that the quality of advertising depends not only on the initial settings but also on the timely response to changes in the market and consumer sentiment.
+Using the proposed recommendations, it’s important to focus on the characteristics of your products and target audience, and after each change, to track performance indicators.
+Remember that the quality of advertising depends not only on the initial settings but also on having a timely response to changes in the market as well as consumer sentiment.
 Internet Marketing Agency wishes you effective advertising on Google Shopping!